AlexOBarnes/LMNH-Kafka-Pipeline/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards, I use pylint to format my code, and is well-documented.
 Code must score above an 8 in pylint and the unit tests included in the repository must pass.

 ### Licence
-This project is licensed under the MIT License - Please see the [attached](https://github.com/AlexOBarnes/LMNH-Kafka-Pipeline/blob/main/LICENSE) file
+This project is licensed under the MIT License - Please see the [attached](https://github.com/AlexOBarnes/LMNH-Kafka-Pipeline/blob/main/LICENSE) file.